ermshiperete/hg2git/README.md

 This will import the commits from Mercurial into git, convert the `.hgignore` file to `.gitignore`, and do some cleanup, e.g. adding a `.gitattributes` file and normalizing whitespace and line-endings.
+Closed and inactive branches in Mercurial will be preserved by accordingly named tags.

 The conversion will create two subdirectories, one named `hearthis_hg` (for example) that contains the Mercurial repo, and another one named `hearthis` that contains the git repo and can